ligolang/ligo/gitlab-pages/docs/tutorials/getting-started/getting-started.md

 ---

 This section is aimed at newcomers to Ligo and Tezos smart-contracts.
-In this turorial, we will go through the following step :
+In this tutorial, we will go through the following step :
 -	Setting up the development environment,
 -	Writing a simple contract in Cameligo
 -	Testing the contract
--	Deploying the contract to tezos
+-	Deploying the contract to Tezos

 # Setting up the development environment.
-At the present moment, we recommand the user to develop on a UNIX system, GNU/Linux or MacOSX as the windows native binary is still in preparation.
+At the present moment, we recommend the user to develop on a UNIX system, GNU/Linux or MacOSX as the windows native binary is still in preparation.
 You can still use Ligo on windows through our docker image
 More on [installation](https://ligolang.org/docs/intro/installation) and [editor support](https://ligolang.org/docs/intro/editor-support)

 Alternatively, you can decide to use our [webide](https://ide.ligolang.org/).
-This can be usefull for testing or for small project.
-However, it doesn't scale well for bigger size projet as you won't be able to spread your project accross multiple files and use your own libraries.
+This can be useful for testing or for small project.
+However, it doesn't scale well for bigger size project as you won't be able to spread your project across multiple files and use your own libraries.

 ## Install ligo

-  If you are on linux, we have a `.deb` package ready for you.
-Those package are widely supported by linux distribution
+  If you are on Linux, we have a `.deb` package ready for you.
+Those package are widely supported by Linux distribution

-  * On debian or unbuntun, download [the package](https://ligolang.org/deb/ligo.deb), and then install using:
+  * On Debian or Ubuntu, download [the package](https://ligolang.org/deb/ligo.deb), and then install using:
     ```zsh
     sudo apt install ./ligo.deb
     ```